jonwalstedt/vigorjs.componentmanager/public/examples/amd-requirejs/amd-requirejs.md

 ## AMD example using requirejs

-TODO: fix me

 This is a small example of how you can let the componentManager require components using requirejs (amd).

+The componentManager allows you to require components on demand (asynchronously) if you are using and AMD loader like requirejs.

+Of course you can compile the project down to a single file and have all components batched together and loaded with the rest of the application to avoid unnecessary requests.

-To use compiled version uncomment the script tag in index.jade and run:
+To try out the compiled version uncomment the script tag in index.jade and run:

     node r.js -o build-vendors.js
     node r.js -o build.js

-Components has to be required priror to initialization of the componentManager - no lazy loading yet :(